UPDATED SEPTEMBER 27, 2013: Coach Tom here. We’ll announce our 2014 TRI 101 schedule on November 1, 2013.

 I want to do this!
 How do I register?

-Click HERE and dance like you’re the only one in the room!
+Click HERE on November 1, 2013.
+That is when our TRI 101 programs begin.
+Then, dance like you’re the only one in the room!

 If I signed up online do I need to come to a registration/orientation meeting?
 And when is the meeting?

-If you want to meet with Tom and ask questions, then registration/orientation on Wednesday, March 6 is GREAT time to have one-on-time.
+If you want to meet with Tom and ask questions, then registration/orientation is GREAT time to have one-on-time.
 The orientation is HIGHLY recommended.
 There is a pre-swim at orientation to gauge your swimming ability, or lack of!
 Ba-da-bing!
 (FYI, the registration option is only available if the program has availability!
 (For the past five-years, every TRI 101 session has sold out.)

 Is TRI 101 really for beginner triathletes?